1. Scope of Articles

 Manuscripts should be written in clear, grammatically correct English and submitted as a Microsoft Word file in a single-column format.
 Manuscripts must be paginated and typed in 12-point Times New Roman font with 24-point line spacing.
 Please do not embed figures in the text.
 Abbreviations should be used as little as possible and should be explained at first mention unless the term is a well-known abbreviation (e.g. DNA).
 Single words should not be abbreviated.

-Title page: The title page must include 1) the title of the paper (Please note the title should be short, informative, and contain the major key words); 2) full name(s) and affiliation(s) of the author(s), 3) abbreviated names of the author(s), 4) full name, mailing address, telephone/fax numbers, and e-mail address of the corresponding author; and 5) conflicts of interest (if you have an actual or potential conflict of interest to disclose, it must be included as a footnote on the title page of the manuscript; if no conflict of interest exists for each author, please state "There is no conflict of interest to disclose").
-Please visit Download Centre and refer to the title page of the manuscript sample.
+Title page: The title page must include 1) the title of the paper (Please note the title should be short, informative, and contain the major key words); 2) full name(s) and affiliation(s) of the author(s), 3) abbreviated names of the author(s), 4) full name, mailing address, telephone/fax numbers, and e-mail address of the corresponding author; 5) author contribution statements to specify the individual contributions of all authors to this manuscript, and 6) conflicts of interest (if you have an actual or potential conflict of interest to disclose, it must be included as a footnote on the title page of the manuscript; if no conflict of interest exists for each author, please state "There is no conflict of interest to disclose").

 Abstract: The abstract should briefly state the purpose of the study, methods, main findings, and conclusions.
 For articles that are Original Articles, Brief Reports, Reviews, or Policy Forum articles, a one-paragraph abstract consisting of no more than 250 words must be included in the manuscript.
 For Communications, Editorials, News, or Letters, a brief summary of main content in 150 words or fewer should be included in the manuscript.
+For articles reporting clinical trials, the trial registration number should be stated at the end of the Abstract.
 Abbreviations must be kept to a minimum and non-standard abbreviations explained in brackets at first mention.
 References should be avoided in the abstract.
 Three to six key words or phrases that do not occur in the title should be included in the Abstract page.